 Check out the full list of eligible conditions from the Centers for Disease Control and Prevention.

 - A health care provider prescribes them to you.
 Because these medications are only available at certain pharmacies, you can find the pharmacy closest to you that carries them by using this online locator tool.
 Type in your ZIP code, the distance range, then click on the drop-down menu “Locations to fill a prescription.”
-Currently, dozens of pharmacies in Oregon, located in most counties, carry Paxlovid and Molnupiravir.
+Currently, dozens of pharmacies in Oregon, located in most counties, carry Paxlovid and Lagevrio.
 Pharmacies should not ask for any fees associated with the medication, including dispensing fees.

-- If you don’t have access to a health care provider who can quickly determine your eligibility and write a prescription, the new federal Test-to-Treat (T2T) program is another option.
+- If you don’t have access to a health care provider who can quickly determine your eligibility and write a prescription, the new federal Test to Treat (T2T) program is another option.

 Here’s how it works:

-- Using the online locator tool, type in your ZIP code and use the drop-down menu for “Locations with testing, medical visits, and medication (Test-to-Treat).”
+- Using the online locator tool, type in your ZIP code and use the drop-down menu for “Locations with testing, medical visits, and medication (Test to Treat).”

 - Find the site closest to you and call to make an appointment.
 For help in Spanish and more than 150 languages, call 800-232-0233.